OEFDataScience/Lagrange/index.md

 Public repository for the Rulers, Elections, and Irregular Governance (REIGN) dataset.
+The most up-to-date REIGN data is available above in the menu.
+Alongside the data, you will also find a link to the most current REIGN update provided by One Earth Future Research.
+Click on the archive menu to access a list of links for past versions of REIGN.
+REIGN is updated during the last week of each month.
+For any questions concerning this website and the current status of updates, please contact
+Clayton Besaw (<cbesaw@oneearthfuture.org>)

 # Overview: